 Aside from the Duomo, head across the piazza to the Museo del Novecento to check out some 20th century art, explore Castello Sforzesco (yes Milan has a castle!), or grab a yourself a drink and an apertivo at one of the canalside cafes in Milan’s fashionable Navigli district.

 From Milan it’s an easy bus journey back to Bergamo, from where you can catch your flight back home.
-Alternatively you can choose to continue your explorations of northern Italy by hoping on a train and heading up to the stunning Lake Como and surrounding mountains.
+Alternatively you can choose to continue your explorations of northern Italy by hopping on a train and heading up to the stunning Lake Como and surrounding mountains.